Filing a Complaint

 Billing issues.
 High deductibles, high premiums, and co-pays are a part of the complex United States health care system and not related to the COPA.
 Double billing or coding issues may be errors caused by a human data entry error.
 Those issues should be directed to Ballad Health’s billing department, which can be reached by calling at (423) 431-1700 or (423) 408-7400.

 Compliance questions.
 The COPA Compliance Office is part of the Active Supervision Framework outlined in the Terms of Certification.
 The Ballad Health COPA Compliance Office reviews, logs, investigates, and seeks to resolve compliance issues.
 The COPA Compliance Office can be contacted through an Anonymous Alertline, at 1-800-535-9057, or via general email, at email@example.com.

 How to Submit General Comments Regarding Ballad Health

-General comments regarding the progress of the Ballad Health merger and its impact on the region can be submitted to the Local Advisory Council.
+General comments regarding the progress of the Ballad Health merger and its impact on the region can be submitted to the Tennessee Department of Health.